Mel Charles: Swansea City

-Growing up in a poor family in the Cwmbwrla district of Swansea alongside elder brother John and three other siblings, John and Mel Charles seemed destined to begin their careers at local club Swansea Town.
-However manager Billy McCandless was unwilling to test youngsters in the unforgiving waters of the Third Division South, so the boys were not signed up to the club.
-This proved costly to Swansea, and the result was that John signed with Leeds United, and fourteen-year-old Mel also followed him to Elland Road to become one of the ground staff.
+Growing up in a poor family in the Cwmbwrla district of Swansea alongside elder brother John and three other siblings, the brothers grew up on Alice Street in Swansea, being neighbours of fellow future Welsh internationals Ernie Jones, Mel Nurse, and Jackie Roberts.

+John and Mel Charles seemed destined to begin their careers at local club Swansea Town.
+However, manager Billy McCandless was unwilling to test youngsters in the unforgiving waters of the Third Division South, so the boys were not signed up to the club.
+This proved costly to Swansea, and the result was that John signed with Leeds United, and 14-year-old Mel also followed him to Elland Road to become one of the ground staff.
 Despite fitting in well at the club, he was unable to settle in Leeds; due to his poor background he was unable to afford trips back to Wales to visit his family and he was also illiterate so could not write home.
 After a young apprentice, also from Swansea, failed to impress at Leeds, manager Major Frank Buckley asked Charles to accompany him on the trip back to his hometown.
 However, due to his homesickness, Charles never returned to Yorkshire once he made it back to Swansea.
-Instead Swansea Town scout Joe Sykes persuaded Charles to join the club's ground staff.
+Instead, Swansea Town scout Joe Sykes persuaded Charles to join the club's ground staff.

-He was offered a professional contract with Swansea Town at the age of seventeen, and he immediately settled into the Second Division side.
+He was offered a professional contract with Swansea Town at the age of 17, and he immediately settled into the Second Division side.
 His debut came at Bramall Lane on 20 December 1952, in what turned out to be a 7–1 defeat to Sheffield United.
-However his progress was halted when he twisted his knee on national service, though this injury came as he was messing around outside the cook house rather than on parade or in the 9th Battalion's march to the Army Cup.
-He went straight back into the first team upon his recovery, and he was played mostly at centre-half, or in his preferred position at right-half.
-He remained in the first eleven under Ron Burgess, who was appointed manager following McCandless' death in July 1955.
+However, his progress was halted when he twisted his knee on national service, though this injury came as he was messing around outside the cook house rather than on parade or in the 9th Battalion's march to the Army Cup.
+He went straight back into the first team upon his recovery.
+He played mostly at centre-half or in his preferred position at right-half.
+He remained in the first XI under Ron Burgess, who was appointed manager following McCandless' death in July 1955.